 DMRs shall be submitted for each required monitoring period including months of no discharge.
-The licensee may submit either paper or electronic DMR forms.
-If submitting paper forms, the licensee shall utilize exact format of the attached DMR forms, without altering the original format or content unless approved by the Department and shall mail the completed DMR forms to the Department’s Southwest District Office at the address specified below by the twenty-eighth (28th) of the month following the month of operation.
+The Licensee may submit either paper or electronic DMR forms.
+If submitting paper forms, the Licensee shall utilize exact format of the attached DMR forms, without altering the original format or content unless approved by the Department and shall mail the completed DMR forms to the Department’s Southwest District Office at the address specified below by the twenty-eighth (28th) of the month following the month of operation.

 Copies to: